hawesie/robot_state_viewer/README.md

     ```
   where `map.yaml` specifies the map you want to load.
 After running the `map_server`, you should save the published map using the `soma2 map manager`.

-  2. Start RVIZ, add a Map display type and subscribe to the `soma2/map` topic:
+  2. If you want to check the published map, start RVIZ, add a Map display type and subscribe to the `soma2/map` topic:

     ```
     $ rosrun rviz rviz